-NEW: Scottish Tories Call for Vote of No Confidence in Sturgeon After Damning Documents Published
+Scottish Tories Call for Vote of No Confidence in Sturgeon After Damning Documents Published

 She must resign.
 No evidence she can provide will counter the claims of witnesses or refute that ignoring the legal advice cost £500,000 of taxpayers’ money.

 This is a massive ramping up of pressure by the Tories.
-Until now they were merely threatening a vote of no confidence in the deputy first minister Paul Sweeney – something that yesterday all opposition parties in the Scottish Parliament backed…
+Until now they were merely threatening a vote of no confidence in the deputy first minister John Swinney – something that yesterday all opposition parties in the Scottish Parliament backed…